·

 September 2020 – today

 Choy Laboratory (Scripps Institution of Oceanography), San Diego, California.
-Field and lab research experience, Internship. · Executed an art collection to illustrate the deep sea biodiversity for lab outreach programs. · Creating figures for research papers.
-These projects, which involve stomach content analyses, focus on trophic food-webs and species connectivity in deep pelagic environments.
-Two papers to be published in 2022. · Research Cruise.
-Collecting, identifying and preserving specimens for biochemical tests, biomass analyses and anatomical studies.
-This work involved the creation of a data collection protocol, and the specimens are now part of the lab’s collection for academic research purposes. · Studying the gastrointestinal anatomy of mid-water fishes.
-Describing and illustrating the anatomy of understudied species, to identify morphological signatures induced by ecology, metabolism and predator-prey interactions.
+Field and lab research experience, Internship. · Executed an art collection to illustrate deep-sea biodiversity for laboratory outreach programs. · Creating figures for research papers focused on stomach content analyses, emphasizing trophic food-webs and species connectivity in deep pelagic environments.
+Two papers published. · Engaged in cruise work, collecting, identifying and preserving specimens for biochemical tests, biomass analyses and anatomical studies. · Studying the gastrointestinal anatomy of mid-water fishes, describing and illustrating the anatomy of understudied species to identify morphological traits induced by ecology, metabolism, and predator-prey interactions..

 ·